Last updated on February 5, 2026

 No, an adventure spell is cast like other spells, and is not a trigger, static, or activated ability.

 While the copy created by Twincast would technically go into exile upon resolution, a copy of an instant or sorcery can only exist on the stack.
-Once the copy goes into exile it ceases to exist and you won’t be able to cast the creature portion of that copy later.
-The original spell that was copied will be exiled as an adventure spell normally does and you can cast the creature later by paying its cost.
+Once the copy goes into exile it ceases to exist and you wonโt be able to cast the main card portion of that copy later.
+The original spell that was copied will be exiled as an adventure spell normally is and you can cast the other half later by paying its cost.
 Assuming it resolves.

 Can Tournament Grounds Tap for a Colored Mana to Cast the Adventure Portion of a Card like Murderous Rider?

 No. When casting the adventure portion, it only has the characteristics of the adventure spell.
-Therefore, it wouldn’t be a knight and Tournament Grounds wouldn’t tap for colored mana.
+While Swift End is on the stack, it is a black instant with not other characteristics of Murderous Rider.
+Therefore, it wouldnโt be a knight and colored mana from Tournament Grounds couldn't be used to cast it.

 Do the Multiple Card Types on an Adventure Card Count Toward Effects like Delirium or Tarmogoyf?